What Social Media Use Do People Regret? An Analysis of 34K Smartphone Screenshots with Multimodal LLM: Method

 \subsubsection{Two Follow-up Interviews}

 On two of the seven days during the week of data collection, participants engaged in a one-hour interview with a member of the research team.
-We scheduled the two interviews such that each participant could reflect on their phone use both on a weekday and on the weekend.
-During the interview, the participants used screen sharing to go through all the sessions captured by the app from that day or the previous day and were asked to reflect on why they regretted some experiences and valued others.
-All of the follow-up interviews were conducted via Zoom.
+We scheduled the two interviews such that each participant could reflect on their phone use both on a weekday and on the weekend, as their behavior might differ between weekdays and weekends due to different daily routines.
+During the interview, the participants used screen sharing to go through all the sessions captured by the app from that day or the previous day, and were asked to reflect on why they regretted some experiences and valued others.
+As participants went through each session, the interviewer asked questions to understand what led to regret (or satisfaction), such as: ``\textit{Can you think out loud to help me understand exactly how you feel about the session and the reason why you felt (or did not feel) regret about the session?}'' The interviewer also asked about participants' intention for app use when reviewing some sessions, such as: ``\textit{What motivated you to use this app at the time?}'' At the end of each follow-up interview, the interviewer asked participants to reflect holistically about what experience they found regrettable.
+For example, we asked: ``\textit{Can you summarize how you answered the regret survey question?
+What factors did you consider when determining whether a situation is regretful or not?}'' All of the follow-up interviews were conducted via Zoom.